CCI-MOC/hil/INSTALL.rst

 Many of these fields are probably not needed, but we have not thouroughly tested which ones.
 Furthermore, this set of XML duplicates the path to storage directory; this seems unnecessary.

-The scripts in ``examples/ubuntu-headnode`` can be used to build an ubuntu 14.04 disk image with a default root password.
-Read the README in that directory for more information.

 Users may find the scripts in ``examples/puppet_headnode`` useful for configuring the ubuntu headnode to act as a PXE server; see the README in